Kilmarnock: Economy

 The economy of Kilmarnock had historically been centred around heavy manufacturing and goods based services.
 However, in recent years, and in trend with other towns and cities across Scotland, Kilmarnock's economic dependence has shifted from manufacturing and instead become more reliant on skills-based knowledge.
-Companies such as Vodafone (Webhelp Call Centre) and Teleperformance occupy a large part of the Rowallan Business Park, which is also home to Food Partners, a nationwide sandwich franchise.
+Companies such as Vodafone (Webhelp Call Centre) and Teleperformance occupy a large part of the Rowallan Business Park, which was also previously home to Food Partners, a nationwide sandwich franchise.
 Nowadays, the economy of Kilmarnock is largely based on public service and office work, with local property redevelopment and regeneration company, The KLIN Group occupies the former Andrew Barclay Sons & Co offices in West Langland Street, Brodie Engineering operate two production factories for locomotives in the town centre and Utopia Computers also have their headquarters and main site situated in Kilmarnock in High Glencairn Street.
-Kilmarnock is also home to The HALO Urban Regeneration with a focus on digital learning, inspiration to innovative thinking and providing a conducive environment for spin-out, new-start, scale-ups, digital, manufacturing and cyber businesses.
+Kilmarnock is also home to The HALO Urban Regeneration, a business innovation park, urban regeneration and business start-up support company.
 HALO is set to provide £205 million of Gross Domestic Product (GDP) to the Economy of Scotland.
 The window and door company, Scotia have their main headquarters in Kilmarnock, as well as a manufacturing and production plant.